 - Stachys byzantina – or lamb's ears – is a low-growing, gently spreading perennial with gorgeous velvety, grey-green leaves.
 It makes good ground cover.

-5. Improve your soil
+10. Improve your soil

 If your garden has light, sandy soil, you're all set.
-But drought-loving Mediterranean plants hate sitting in cold, wet ground over winter, so if you garden on clay it's best to mix in plenty of gravel before you start as this will help with drainage.
+But drought-loving plants for Mediterranean gardens hate sitting in cold, wet ground over winter, so if your garden is on clay it's best to mix in plenty of gravel before you start as this will help with drainage.